Paul-Sizon/iOS-Crypto-Tracker/README.md

 # iOS Crypto Tracker

-This is a small SwiftUI app that tracks cryptocurrency prices.
+This is a small pet project SwiftUI app that tracks cryptocurrency prices.
 It uses the coingecko to fetch real-time data and display it in a clean, intuitive UI.

 ## Features